 While a big part of Nancy’s storyline at this point in Stranger is her love triangle with Jonathan and the perfectly-coiffed Steve Harrington (Joe Keery), it wasn’t always this way.
 Originally, Nancy only had beef with the hellscape that is the Upside Down — and that pesky, murderous Demogorgon — because it killed her best friend, Barbara “Barb” Holland (Shannon Purser, who was nominated for an Emmy for her role).
 Although we all know #Justice4Barb, one of the most overly-saturated Stranger Things memes, it’s easy to forget, why, exactly the late Barb even needs justice.
 Amid all of the meme-ing everyone forgot to actually talk about the events that led to the beloved redhead’s very premature death.
 So, now that Stranger Things 2 premiere is near, it’s time to get into the nitty-gritty of the character, since we’ve been promised Barb-related closure when the new season debuts on Friday, October 27.

-When you go back and look just how much screen-time Barb was allotted in Stranger Things season 1, you’ll realize it was a shockingly small amount.
+When you go back and look just how much screen-time Barb was allotted in Stranger Things season 1, you’ll realise it was a shockingly small amount.
 In series premiere, “The Vanishing Of Will Byers,” we meet Barb as she literally runs into frame to ask Nancy, “So, did he call?”
 The “he” is, of course, Steve, the most popular boy at Hawkins High School.
 Nancy doesn’t actually confirm whether Steve called or not, but reveals she and the jock “made out a couple times.”
 While Nancy is trying to pretend her relationship with Steve isn’t that serious, Barb isn’t so naive.
 “You’re gonna be so cool now, it’s ridiculous,” the redhead tells Nancy.
 “You better still hang out with me.”
 After tossing in a few more eyerolls, that’s the last we see of Barb in the whole episode.

 The next episode, “The Weirdo On Maple Street,” spells doom for Miss Holland.
 While trying to quiz Nancy for her upcoming science test in the middle of a Hawkins High hallway, Steve appears to snatch the cards out of Barb's hand and invite Nancy to his house for a tiny party, sans parents.
 Barb immediately doesn’t want to go.
 When Nancy tries to convince her BFF during a phone call to go with her, we don’t even get to hear Barb’s side of the chat.
 Still, Barb picks Nancy up to go to Steve’s, despite her many, many reservations.
 “He just wants to get in your pants,” Barb tells Nancy.
 “Come on, you are not this stupid.”